isharedx/css3-utilities/docs/README.md

 The classes are named using the format .overflow-{style}.

 Where style is one of:<br/>
-- baseline - for classes that set vertical-align stlyle<br/>
+- baseline - for classes that set vertical-align to baseline<br/>
-- top - for classes that set vertical-align stlyle<br/>
+- top - for classes that set vertical-align to top<br/>
-- middle - for classes that set vertical-align stlyle<br/>
+- middle - for classes that set vertical-align to middle<br/>
-- bottom - for classes that set vertical-align stlyle<br/>
+- bottom - for classes that set vertical-align to bottom<br/>
-- text-bottom - for classes that set vertical-align stlyle<br/>
+- text-bottom - for classes that set vertical-align to text<br/>
-- text-top - for classes that set vertical-align stlyle<br/>
+- text-top - for classes that set vertical-align to text<br/>
-- sub - for classes that set vertical-align stlyle<br/>
+- sub - for classes that set vertical-align to sub<br/>
-- super - for classes that set vertical-align stlyle<br/>
+- super - for classes that set vertical-align to super<br/>

 ### cursor

-The classes are named using the format .overflow-{style}.
+The classes are named using the format .cusor-{style}.

 Where style is one of:<br/>
-- default - for classes that set cursor stlyle<br/>
+- default - for classes that set cursor to default<br/>
-- pointer - for classes that set cursor stlyle<br/>
+- pointer - for classes that set cursor to pointer<br/>
-- help - for classes that set cursor stlyle<br/>
+- help - for classes that set cursor to help<br/>
-- move - for classes that set cursor stlyle<br/>
+- move - for classes that set cursor to move<br/>

+### visibility

+The classes are named using the format .visibility-{style}.

+Where style is one of:<br/>
+- visible - for classes that set visibility to visible<br/>
+- hidden - for classes that set visibility to hidden<br/>
+- collapse - for classes that set visibility to collapse<br/>

+### zindex

+The classes are named using the format .zindex{suffix}.

+Where suffix is one of:<br/>
+- -content - for classes that set z-index to 1000<br/>
+- -static - for classes that set z-index to 1000<br/>
+- -relative - for classes that set z-index to 1000<br/>
+- -dropdown - for classes that set z-index to1010<br/>
+- -sticky - for classes that set z-index to 1020<br/>
+- -absolute - for classes that set z-index to 1030<br/>
+- -fixed - for classes that set z-index to 1030<br/>
+- -mask - for classes that set z-index to1040<br/>
+- -modal - for classes that set z-index to 1050<br/>
+- -popover - for classes that set z-index to 1060<br/>
+- -tooltip - for classes that set z-index to 1070<br/>
+- blank - for classes that set z-index to 0<br/>